PierreSenellart/provsql/doc/source/user/casestudy6.rst

 mean :math:`\mu`.
 Click the muted badge to restore the row provenance.

-The closed-form truncation table covers Normal (Mills ratio), Uniform (intersected support), and Exponential (memorylessness on a lower bound or finite-interval truncation).
+The closed-form truncation table covers every family implementing truncated moments -- Normal (Mills ratio), Uniform (intersected support), Exponential (memorylessness on a lower bound or finite-interval truncation), Log-normal, Weibull, Pareto (tail self-similarity), and Beta.
 For other shapes, the joint circuit between ``pm25`` and the row's provenance is loaded with shared ``gate_rv`` leaves correctly coupled, and the conditional moment is estimated by rejection sampling at budget